DakobedBard/dsi-spark/individual.md

    the corresponding data.
 Also run a `.count()` on the RDD.
 This will **take a while** as the data set is a few million rows.

-   If you get this error when trying to access the RDD data: "AWS Access Key ID and Secret Access Key must be specified as the    username or password (respectively) of a s3n URL", try passing in the URL using the following format with your access key and secret key:
+   If you get an error when trying to access the RDD data: "AWS Access Key ID and Secret Access Key must be specified as the    username or password (respectively) of a s3n URL", try passing in the URL using the following format with your access key and secret key:

    `s3n://[AWS_ACCESS_KEY_ID]:[AWS_SECRET_ACCESS_KEY]@mortar-example-data/airline-data1`